andres-ml/molten/README.md

 1. This bot runs in Node.js; download the source code and run `npm install` to install the required dependencies.
-2. Rename `config.example.json` to `config.json` and edit it with your own settings.
+2. Rename `config.example.json` to `config.json` and edit it with your own parameters.
 3. Run the bot with `nodejs main.js`

 ---